compwron/blogohno/ChatOpsVCS.md

 how do you defend against ppl whodont know how to use slack? in markdown you can do code blocks with denes ircbridege

+code blog -> functional url for code, therefore never garbage collect.

+Why not use a columnar store and then take no performance hit from these changes?
+(If you have no performance, taking a hit is meaningless!)

 chats